marl64/autoMP/README.md

 **We hope you enjoy making lots of Mario Paint masterpieces!**

-## Additional image settings
+## Image settings

-Included is a file called config.txt.
-This gives you extra control over how autoMP processes your input images.
-Change the number next to the setting name to change that setting.
+The autoMP GUI gives you a bit of control over how autoMP processes your input images.
+Your settings are saved each time you change them, but you can always click "Default Settings" to wipe them clean.
+When I am adjusting image settings, I like to have the target image open in an image viewer so I can see how it changes each time I press "Process Images".
+I've found this to be the best way to dial in the exact look I'm going for.

 **Note:**